jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 * Can a better solution be found or have you achieved the best possible runtime?
 * Can you trade space for time?
 * Can you precalculate something to speed things up?
 * Is your solution thread safe?
-If not how can you make it?
+If not, how can you make it?
 * Is there any state you can save to make future runs faster?

 ### Whiteboard debugging

 On [CTCI cheat-sheet][CtciCheat-sheet] step #7 is _Test_.
-What I like to do for testing my solutions is what I call _"whiteboard-debugging"_ this is how it goes:
+What I like to do for testing my solutions is what I call _"whiteboard-debugging"_.
+This is how it goes:

 1. Choose a good input example to work with (not too big, not trivial, not a corner case, etc.).
 2. **Now step through the code step by step** as if you were debugging it.